 What is conveyancing?

 Conveyancing is the legal process of transferring the ownership of a property from one person to another.
 The process includes a series of steps towards the completion of the purchase of a home or the transfer of the ownership of a home after someone dies.

 Your solicitor and the seller's solicitor exchange details, and your solicitor receives a copy of the draft contract pack which outlines the following:

 - Property sale price

 - Which fixtures and fittings are included with the property sale

 - Details of the seller's title deeds

-- Your solicitor will address a number of standard enquiries to the seller's solicitor which include:
+Your solicitor or conveyancer will provide a property information form and address a number of standard enquiries to the seller's conveyancer which includes: